 Public Health Infrastructure Projects

 Volunteers work with local masons and our local staff to assist families in constructing public health infrastructure projects based on each family’s needs.
-Current projects include eco-stoves, latrines, concrete floors and water storage units.
-Depending on annual income, each family pays 10-20% of the total project cost.
-Evidence concludes that by purchasing, families are more likely to maintain the projects and properly use them.
+Current projects include eco-stoves, latrines, water storage units, showers and drinking water filters.
+Depending on annual income, each family contributes 25-30% of the total project cost.
+Evidence concludes that by investing in their own health, families are more likely to maintain the projects and properly use them.

 Many families currently cook over open flames in poorly ventilated rooms, leading to inhaling smoke, eye irritation, and other health problems.
 The majority of rural families use wood-burning stoves (without chimneys) for all their daily cooking.